Bradfield/algos/graphs/knights-tour.md

 # find_solution_for(5)  # => [(1, 3), (0, 1), (2, 0), (4, 1), (2, 2), ... ]

 """
-Let's look at a simple example of an equivalent of this `traverse` function in action.
+Let’s look at a simple example of an equivalent of this `traverse` function in action.

 ![Start with vertex A](figures/ktdfsa.png)